 The new standard is effective for annual periods beginning on or after 1 January 2019.
 Early adoption is permitted but not before the entity applies IFRS 15.
-The new standard is still subject to endorsement by the EU.
+The EU has endorsed the standard.

 IFRS 16 requires lessees to account for all leases under a single on-balance sheet model in a similar way to finance leases under IAS 17.
 The new standard includes two recognition exemptions for lessee: leases of 'low-value' assets and short-term leases.
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments and an asset representing the right to use the underlying asset during the lease term.
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
 Lessees will be required to remeasure the lease liability upon the occurrence of certain events and the amount of the remeasurement of the lease liability will generally be recognized as an adjustment to the right-of-use asset.